AnyFetch/developers.anyfetch.com/blueprint.md

 ### Get document file [GET]
 Retrieve the file associated with a document.

-> You can't access this endpoint using `/document/identifier/{identifier}/file` syntax.

 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the Document to perform action with.
 + Response 200 (*/*)